 On the Howdy Bots, mentors and coaches actively share their knowledge and experiences with the team to help foster intellectual growth.
 The mentors and students become united through a partnership.
 Each works collaboratively toward a mutual and beneficial goal.
 Mentors provide students with opportunities to make choices, both good and bad.
 They demonstrate the value of success he or she has encountered during his/her career path and uses these skills and successes to share knowledge and values with team members.
-The "learning and doing" progresses in four steps.
-The mentor starts out as "I do" and in certain areas, can finish as a sustaining "I watch."
+Team decisions are a collaborative effort between students and mentors.
+All opinions will be heard and considered.
+The team should understand that in the end, responsibility lies with the mentors to ensure the success of the team and from time to time the mentors may steer and/or override a decision for the overall benefit of the team.